jainsiddhant26/-Big_Data_Engineering_Capstone/README.md

 - HDFS (copyFromLocal) we transferred Avro Schema files to hdfs
 - We created Hive tables and loaded Avro files data into it
 - Then using Hive tables we performed EDA in Impala and Spark SQL
 - Using Pyspark Dataframes we did ML Model Building
-- And created ML Pipelines